YashwantBhosale/Fake-News-Detection/README.md

 ```bash
 python app.py
 ```
-5. The service will be available at `http://localhost:5000`
+5. The service will be available at `http://localhost:5000/`

-You can now send a POST request to the local server using curl or Postman as described above.
+You can now send a POST request to the local server at `/predict` route using curl or Postman as described above.

 ### Contributing
 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
 Any contributions are welcome!